mbagg4152/protein-flavonoid-thesis-project/README.md

 KNApSAcK has a simple partial URL-fetch system for the purpose of being used in programs, ```http://www.knapsackfamily.com/knapsack_core/result.php?sname=organism&word=```.
 1. The program starts by getting the list of animal names (which is already done in ```jsondata.py```, then for each name append it to the end of the partial URL, e.g. if the plant is Glycine max, then the URL would end up as ```http://www.knapsackfamily.com/knapsack_core/result.php?sname=all&word=Glycine max```.
 2. After building the URL, the program then downloads the corresponding HTML file using the ```wget``` system command.
-3. The HTML is then parsed and any line containing one of the flavonoids of i
+3. The HTML is then parsed and any line containing one of the flavonoids of interest or a relative is saved by the program to later be output.
+	* For instance, Kaempferol is of interes

 <!--  -->
 ---